ravindkv/EgRegresTrainerLegacy/docs/source/index.md

 1. Get the input sample for the training
     1. The regression training needs two input root file.
 One corresponds to the `ideal Intercalibration Constants (IC)` and another for the `real IC`.

+    ```{note}
+    For run - 3, the raw energy includes both ECAL and PS energy combined.
+For run - 2 regression, we didn't include the PS energy in the training.
+    ```

 1. Train the regression and check its performance.
 1. Re-validate the training by re-running the HLT step with the updated .db file.
 1. Upload the `.db` file having the training information in the Global Tag (GT).